isawnyu/pleiades.datasets/README.md

 The __complete__ serialization of each published object in the _Pleiades_ database (i.e., every place, name, location, and connection resource) is written to [a single, large JSON file](http://atlantides.org/downloads/pleiades/json/) once daily.
 We periodically download this file and split it up into individual files, one for each place resource (together with its subordinate name, location, and connection resources).

 Each file is named with the final, numeric portion of the place resource's Uniform Resource Identifier (URI), plus the filename extension ".json".
-So, for example, the URI for the Pleiades place resource describing Roman Heidelberg is https://pleiades.stoa.org/places/118731.
+So, for example, the URI for the _Pleiades_ place resource describing Roman Heidelberg is https://pleiades.stoa.org/places/118731.
 The corresponding JSON file in this dataset is named "118731.json".

 In order to avoid performance problems on operating systems that cannot handle large numbers of files in a single directory efficiently, the JSON files are distributed throughout a hierarchical directory structure using each of the first few digits in the base filename as a subdirectory.
-So, for the Heidelberg example, one would find the JSON file at the relative path ```json/1/1/8/7/118731.json```.
+So, for the Heidelberg example, one would find the JSON file at the relative path `data/json/1/1/8/7/118731.json`.

 NB: Ryan Baumann has created a script that converts the _Pleiades_ CSV files (q.v.) into GeoJSON files for redistribution, together with a handy JSON index of names.
 These can be found at https://github.com/ryanfb/pleiades-geojson.

 ### GIS Package (in CSV format)

+A collection of CSV files derived from data in the _Pleiades_ gazetteer of ancient places.
+This collection is intended to facilitate use of _Pleiades_ data in geographic information systems software.
+Files have been tested for use in QGIS.
+See further `data/gis/README.md`.

 ### Resource Description Framework (RDF)